tshepang/seaplane/seaplane-cli/tests/ui/seaplane-flight/edit.md

             The source name or ID of the Flight to copy

 OPTIONS:
+    -A, --api-key <STRING>
+            The API key associated with your account used to access Seaplane API endpoints

+            The value provided here will override any provided in any configuration files.
+            A CLI provided value also overrides any environment variables.
+            One can use a special value of '-' to signal the value should be read from STDIN.

+            [env: SEAPLANE_API_KEY]

         --api-permission
             This Flight should be allowed to hit Seaplane API endpoints and will be provided a 'SEAPLANE_API_TOKEN' environment variable at runtime